Fees and key information

 Why study this course?

-Our four-year Marketing (including foundation year) BA (Hons) degree has a built-in preparatory year (Year 0), which provides an alternative route into university if you don't have traditional qualifications or can't meet the entry requirements for a three-year undergraduate marketing degree.
+Our four-year Marketing (including foundation year) BA (Hons) degree provides an alternative route into university if you’ve been out of education for a while or don’t meet the entry requirements for a three-year undergraduate marketing degree.

-As part of the degree, you'll have the chance to work towards a professional marketing qualification from the Chartered Institute of Marketing (CIM).
+As part of this you’ll have the chance to work towards a professional marketing qualification from the Chartered Institute of Marketing (CIM) – find out more about the remaining three years of your degree on our Marketing BA course page.

 81% student satisfaction